cloudkucooland/AlarmClock/README.md

 # Birdhouse Alarm Clock

 This is part of a Chrsitmas present for my wife.
 The only use I think others will have for it is as a source for examples.

+She had a Grace Digital Mondo that was a fantastic alarm clock for her.
+They quit supporting it and most of the features were shut down.
+She had a very detailed set of features she wants in an alarmclock.
+There was nothing in her list that I didn't think I couldn't code myself with a little effort.

+Back in the last 1990's and early 2000's she made a lot of [folder icons](https://totoro.org/jen/bluecat/icons/) and [desktop wallpaper](https://totoro.org/jen/bluecat/desktop.shtml).
+I thought it would be cool to repurpose these for this project.

+While trying to think of how to build the case, I had the idea of a birdhouse, using her bird icons for the GUI.

 # Parts